 Anyway, quantitative analysis of olivine (=access to microprobe) is required.
 The temperature determination will be more problematic for less studied volcanoes and for more evolved magmas without olivine, which could experience more complex crystallization path.

 Access to a microprobe is unnecessary – SEM EDS measurements have improved substantially in recent years, and our measurements of standards indicate that they are sufficiently quantitative for application of this method as we show in this letter.
+Additionally, the Fo-Temp relationship developed at Kilauea by DeVitre and Wieser (2024) could easily be developed at other volcanoes worldwide based on published data.

 4) The method is hardly applied to magmas containing significant amounts of H2O because the fluid will be mixed H2O-CO2 fluid at low pressure and thus the pressure estimated from data on pure CO2 fluid will be the lowermost estimate.
 Thus, the method is difficult to apply for monitoring subduction-related volcanoes, which are often highly explosive and represent real danger for people.